 How To Prevent Electrical Fires

 According to the National Fire Prevention Association, electrical fires are the 3rd leading cause of structural fires in the United States.
-In 2017, these fires resulted in 222 injuries and deaths and $614 million in property damage!
+In recent years, these fires resulted in 222 injuries and deaths and $614 million in property damage.
 Electrical fires are no joke – and need to be taken more seriously.

 Protect Your Home (And Family) from Electrical fires